edithatogo/standards_check/todos/petri-net-conversion-plan.md

 This document outlines the plan to implement a Petri net conversion workflow.

+**Status: Complete.** The final implementation generates hierarchical Petri nets from the canonical Markdown files.

 ## High-Level Goal

 To convert the existing YAML-based checklists into a formal Petri net model (in PNML format).
 This will enable future process mining, formal verification, and simulation of the reporting standards.

 ---

-## Phase 1: Foundational Setup & Proof-of-Concept
+## Phase 1: Foundational Setup & Proof-of-Concept (Complete)

 This phase focuses on analyzing the checklist structure, selecting the right tools, and creating a script that can convert a single, representative YAML file into a PNML file.